technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 OpenAI service.

 1. Search for +++**PowerShell**+++ from the Windows search bar and open it in the Administrator mode.
+Accept if prompted for the launch to continue.

     ![A screenshot of a computer Description automatically generated](./media/image27.png)